Find your danger!

 The Sins of the Fathers

-In 2010 Geoffrey Robertson and Alan Dershowitz opened the Festival of Dangerous Ideas (FODI) with the debate, “The Sins of the Fathers: Should the Pope be held to account?”.
+Geoffrey Robertson and Alan Dershowitz opened the festival with the debate, “The Sins of the Fathers: Should the Pope be held to account?”.
 Other speakers included Christian Lander, author of the “Stuff White People Like”, with a tongue-in-cheek etiquette guide to Caucasian culture, and New York columnist and creator of the free range kids movement, Lenore Skenazy, on how she was labelled “America’s Worst Mom”.

 2009